supa-hub/chess_game/README.md

 ## benchmark
-fps: 1500 - 8000  (depends on how many objects are drawn and the size of the window) <br />
+fps: 1500 - 10000  (depends on how many objects are drawn and the size of the window) <br />
 cpu load: 11% - 12% <br />

-NOTE: currently there is no fps cap, so the program will use one cpu core at 100%.
+NOTE: currently there is no fps cap, so the program will attempt to use one cpu core at 100%.
 In future updates there will be a fps cap added.